sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

      - User credentials: Set the username and password for the edge node
      ```

-     > **Note:**  Providing proxy settings is optional if the edge node does not require them to access internet services.
+     > **Note:**  Providing proxy settings is optional if the edge node does not require them

-## Step 2: Deploy on Standalone Node
+       to access internet services.

-- Unplug the attached bootable USB from developer system
+  - Unplug the attached bootable USB drive from developer system before proceeding with deployment.

+## Standalone Node Deployment

-- Plug the created bootable USB pen drive into the standalone node
+- Plug the created bootable USB drive into the standalone node machine.

-- Set the BIOS boot manager to boot from the USB pen drive
+- Set the BIOS boot manager to boot from the USB drive.

 - Reboot the Standalone Node
   This will start the HookOS boot followed by Microvisor installations.